OVERVIEW - MANAGEMENT CPD

 The Mediation Act 2017 came into force in January 2018.
 This one hour lecture will deal with the changes which the act has brought about in relation to practice and procedure surrounding Mediation.
 The lecture will focus ,in particular, on how Mediation can be used by practitioners in relation to dealing with difficult cases and it will highlight the types of cases for which Mediation is appropriate.

-The Mediation Act 2017 (Click link for more information)
+Managing Employees Effectively – The Legal Perspective (Click link for more information)

-An update on Legal Costs Case Law / 2017 (Click link for more information)
+Managing Employment Law Disputes - An update 2020 (Click link for more information)

-An update on Undertakings / 2017 (Click link for more information)
+The Legal Costs Adjudicator - An update 2020 (Click link for more information)

 Legal Costs and The Legal Costs Adjudicator (Click link for more information)